hasadna/open-bus-gtfs-etl/README.md

 # open-bus-gtfs-etl
 GTFS ETL for Stride.

+## Development using the Docker Compose environment

+This is the easiest option to start development, follow these instructions: https://github.com/hasadna/open-bus-pipelines/blob/main/README.md#gtfs-etl

+For local development, see the additional functionality section: `Develop gtfs-etl from a local clone`

 ## Development using local Python interpreter

 It's much easier to use the Docker Compose environment, but the following can be